Japan: Net Income Calculator and Taxes

 Wouldn’t you wonder how much your net income or take-home salary will be?

-To help you out, here is an easy-to-use payroll calculator which you can use to calculate your net income.
+To help you out, here is an easy-to-use net income calculator that you can use to calculate your net pay.
 This calculator will calculate the taxes payable and other deductions for social security, etc., to give you the net take-home pay.

 Results: